UoB-COMSM0110/2024-group-4/README.md

 ![](asset/UseCaseDiagram.png)

 ## Reflection

+In the early stage design of the game, we learned that:

 * User Story:
 1. A user story is a non-technical description of how a player interacts with an element in a game.
 It focuses on the player’s experience, emotions, and the narrative they derive from the interaction.